glowacki-dev/ruby-kaigi-notes/day-1/README.md

    **A**: Because in the future type annotations will most likely be unnecessary and become obsolete so there is no point adding them.

-## Aaron Patterson - Analyzing and Reducing Ruby Memory Usage
+## Aaron Patterson - "Analyzing and Reducing Ruby Memory Usage"
 ### Intro
 Practicing Japanese = 👏